andersjohansson/exchange-calendar-to-org/README.md

 * `server_version`: Optional - Version of the server to connect to.
 List of four numbers.

+(to find this information, you can uncomment the three lines starting with `# import logging` to output debug information.)

 Next, install the requirements (ideally in a virtual environment):

 `pip install -r requirements.txt`